vapstack/rbi/README.md

 Most schema changes are handled gracefully:

-* **Adding fields** – a new index is created for the field; existing records simply have no value for it.
+- **Adding fields** – if the new field is indexed, a new index is created for it; existing records simply have no value for it.
-* **Removing fields** – the corresponding index is removed, but encoded data for the field remains on disk until the record is updated.
+- **Removing fields** – if the field was indexed, the corresponding index is removed, but encoded data for the field remains on disk until the record is updated.
-* **Renaming fields** – the old index is removed and a new one is created;
+- **Renaming fields** – if an indexed field is renamed, the old index is removed and a new one is created; stored data remains until records are updated.
-  stored data remains until records are updated.
+- **Changing field types** – affected indexes for indexed fields are rebuilt;
-* **Changing field types** – affected indexes are rebuilt; decoding behavior and compatibility are the responsibility of the user.
+  decoding behavior and compatibility are the responsibility of the user.

-Indexes for affected fields are automatically rebuilt when schema changes are detected.
+Indexes for affected tagged fields are automatically rebuilt when schema changes are detected.

 ### Custom encoding